Install ProTop on Unix/Linux

-2. Log into the server that will run ProTop - Note that ProTop must be installed on the same server as the databases that it needs to monitor - We advise strongly against using the root user for any OpenEdge processes, including ProTop
+2. Log in to the server that will run ProTop.
+ProTop must be installed on the same server as the databases that it needs to monitor.
+We advise strongly against using the root user for any OpenEdge processes, including ProTop

 3. Set up your Progress environment variables.
 You can do this manually by setting DLC to the OpenEdge installation directory or automatically by running the proenv script available in $DLC/bin